Malnutrition: Social Pharmacy Theory Notes 1st year PDF Book

 There are 4 broad sub-forms of undernutrition: wasting, stunting, underweight, and deficiencies in vitamins and minerals.
 Undernutrition makes children in particular much more vulnerable to disease and death.

-Low weight-for-height is known as wasting.
-It usually indicates recent and severe weight loss, because a person has not had enough food to eat and/or they have had an infectious disease, such as diarrhoea, which has caused them to lose weight.
+Low weight for height is known as wasting.
+It usually indicates recent and severe weight loss, because a person has not had enough food to eat and/or they have had an infectious disease, such as diarrhea, which has caused them to lose weight.
 A young child who is moderately or severely wasted has an increased risk of death, but treatment is possible.

 Children with low weight-for-age are known as underweight.
 A child who is underweight may be stunted, wasted, or both.